sunpy/sunpy/docs/guide/data_types/maps.rst

-There is also functionality also includes a utility function `~sunpy.map.make_fitswcs_header` that will return a header with the appropiate FITS keywords once the map data array and an `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` is passed.
+There is also functionality also includes a utility function `~sunpy.map.make_fitswcs_header` that will return a header with the appropriate FITS keywords once the map data array and an `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` is passed.
 The `astropy.coordinates.SkyCoord` is defined by the user, and contains information on the reference frame, reference coordinate and observer location.
 The function returns a `sunpy.util.MetaDict`.
 The `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` must contain an observation time.